 Copyright and Course Materials

-Instructors may elect to place copyrighted materials necessary for course instruction in a course management system, such as Trunk or TUSK.
+Instructors may elect to place copyrighted materials necessary for course instruction in a course management system, such as Canvas.

 1) Is the material in the public domain?